Coastal Route South of Broome

 Fuel: The Pardoo Roadhouse at the junction of the North West Coastal Highway and the Cape Keraudren Coastal Reserve is currently not open due to damage from Cyclone Ilsa in April 2023.
 Travellers are recommended to carry enough fuel to travel from Port Hedland to Sandfire Roadhouse (286km).

-Further south from Cape Keraudren Coastal Reserve, Pardoo Tourist Park is located on Pardoo Station, home of a development to establish a world-class West Australian Wagyu beef industry in the Pilbara.
+Further south from Cape Keraudren Coastal Reserve, Pardoo Homestead is located on Pardoo Station, home of a development to establish a world-class West Australian Wagyu beef industry in the Pilbara.

 The Tourist Park is based at the property’s historic homestead and includes include a large campground and caravan park, swimming pool, shared amenities blocks, laundry, barbeque area and fire pit.
 The Station store opens daily, and offers chef cooked buffet meals in addition to food staples, fishing year, ice and more.